Mastering the Bowling Approach: Key Techniques

 Application of the five step approach

 Let’s look at how the footwork direction can help you.
 You can use tapes on the appraoch to help you in the spacing and direction as in the picture.
 Please ask permission from the bowling center before you lay the tape.
+Assuming you want to bowl down the lane at board ten (second arrow).
+You stand with your inner side of your left foot at the fifth dot on the on the approach.

 Basing on the crossover at the second step, you move five boards to the left and add another five boards for the third step.
 In total you moved 10 boards to your left and when the sliding stop, the inner side of your left foot should be on the fifteen board.